This fine old building is the Proclamation of Independence Memorial located in the heart of Melaka next to the iconic A Famosa Gate.

 This museum was better than I expected.
 Quite interesting exhibits and nice old building.
 And it’s free and air conditioned!

-I have marked the exact location on this map of Melaka Museums (click on the View Larger Map symbol in the top right corner to expand the map):
+I have marked the exact location of the Proclamation of Independence Memorial on this map of Melaka Museums (click on the View Larger Map symbol in the top right corner to expand the map):

 Jalan Parameswara, 75000 Melaka, Malaysia

 Tel No. : +606 284 1231